-Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking MSM if you are pregnant or breast feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: There isn't enough reliable information to know if MSM is safe to use when pregnant or breast feeding.
 Stay on the safe side and avoid use.

 Varicose veins and other circulatory problems (chronic venous insufficiency): Applying a lotion that contains MSM to the lower limbs can increase swelling and pain in people with varicose veins and other circulatory problems.

 We currently have no information for METHYLSULFONYLMETHANE (MSM) Interactions.

 The following doses have been studied in scientific research: